 Making use of color, fonts, or even textures on labels and packaging are solid strategies in product design as in any industry.
 Going on to create branding homogeneity across physical marketing and digital channels — such as in a company’s web presence — is taking the extra step to ensuring products have both the stellar design and recognizability to pop from shelves.

-If you have any questions about product labeling requirements and whether your CBD or hemp products align with the existing regulations, reach out to us for a free consultation.
+If you have any questions about product labeling requirements and whether your CBD or hemp products align with the existing regulations, reach out to us for a consultation.